U.S. to provide licenses for sales to Huawei if national security protected

 Speaking at an annual department conference in Washington, Ross affirmed that the company would remain on the Entity List, meaning that licenses would likely be denied, but also offered an opening for some to be approved.

-“To implement the president’s G20 summit directive two weeks ago, Commerce will issue licenses where there is no threat to U.S. national security,” Ross said, referring to a meeting of world leaders in Japan.
+“To implement the president’s G20 summit directive two weeks ago, Commerce will issue licenses where there is no threat to U.S. national security,” Ross said, referring to the meeting of world leaders in Japan.

 “Within those confines, we will try to make sure that we don’t just transfer revenue from the U.S. to foreign firms,” he said.